nuxeo-sandbox/nuxeo-labs-user-registration/README.md

 # About nuxeo-labs-user-registration

-This plugin provides guest users with a portal to request a user account and a service for users to be invited via submission of a registration request
+This plugin provides a portal to request a user account and a service for users to be invited via submission of a registration request

 # Usage